MakeMeSenpai/pytest_lab/README.md

 ### Re-write our test with Fixtures

 You may have noticed some repetition in each test function.
 Can you spot them?
 The repetition happened in creation of ‘wallet’ object.
-In every test funciton, we have created Wallet() object with different initial values.
+In every test function, we have created Wallet() object with different initial values.
 We can rewrite them using fixtures:

 ```python
 # test_wallet.py